fatih/gb-example/README.md

 # Details

 Examine the directory and see how the source code is laid out in the `src` folder.
-Currently, after `gb build all` it's for Mac OSX it's in the form of:
+Currently, after `gb build all` for Mac OSX it's in the form of:

 ```bash
 ~/Code/gb-example (master) tree